UAV - Chapter 1

 "Take it."

 The car turned down a narrow side street, threading between parked vehicles and pedestrians with practiced ease.
-Victor watched the rearview mirror, looking for any sign of pursuit.
+Victor's gaze tracked the rearview mirror for any sign of pursuit.
 Nothing.
 The police would be focused on the crime scene for hours, trying to piece together what had happened.

 His phone buzzed.
 A text from his employer: CONFIRMATION REQUIRED.

 Victor took a photo of Hyderi's hooded form and sent it back.
-A moment later, the response came: PAYMENT TRANSFERRED.
-DELIVERY COORDINATES TO FOLLOW.
+A moment later, the response came: CONFIRMED.
+PROCEED TO PHASE TWO.